Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 - North Texas' games have yet to go over 69 points this season.

-- The two teams combine to average 55.6 points per game, 13.4 less than the over/under in this contest.

-- The 66.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 69 total in this contest.
+- Saturday's total is 13.4 points higher than the combined 55.6 PPG average of the two teams.

-- The average total in Tigers games this season is 60, nine points fewer than Saturday's total of 69 .
+- Tigers games have an average total of 60 points this season, nine fewer than Saturday's over/under.

 Missouri Stats and Trends

+- Missouri has gone over the point total in 80% of its opportunities this year (four times in five games with a set point total).

-- Missouri is 0-3 against the spread and 2-1 overall this season when the team records more than 28.3 points.
+- When Missouri scores more than 28.3 points, it is 0-3 against the spread and 2-1 overall.

-- When Missouri amasses more than 411.8 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Missouri totals more than 411.8 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have five giveaways this season, while the Mean Green have nine takeaways .

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.